 Your common sense may evoke criticism from indoctrinated guys.

-Tact is there when no one says "Bah" to a deviant tenet because it is deviant.
-Instead the skilled way of handling it is like, "That is an interesting proposition.
-Now prove (document) it is so."
-The burden of proof rests on the one who proposes.
+"That is an interesting proposition.
+Now prove (document) it is so," is a way to consider a different idea or way.
+The burden of proof rests on the one who proposes it.
 It is also skilled to put unresolved issues in suspense, at bey, and avoid immature conclusions.
 By these simple skills of handling many sorts of assertions we are freed to go forward.
 And while decent proof is not forthcoming, time may be used to our own benefit.
 (Cf. Zukav 1979).

 Silver linings abound